 You acquired an interest in an HSA because of the death of the account beneficiary.
 See Death of Account Beneficiary, later.

 To be eligible to have contributions made to your HSA, you must be covered under a high deductible health plan (HDHP) and have no other health coverage except permitted coverage.
 If you are an eligible individual, anyone can contribute to your HSA.
-However, you cannot be enrolled in Medicare or be claimed as a dependent on another person's tax return.
+However, you cannot be enrolled in Medicare or be another person's dependent.
 An individual doesn't fail to be treated as an eligible individual for any period merely because the individual receives hospital care or medical services under any law administered by the Secretary of Veterans Affairs for a service-connected disability.
 You must be, or be considered, an eligible individual on the first day of a month to take an HSA deduction for that month (see Last-month rule next).

 If you are an eligible individual on the first day of the last month of your tax year (December 1 for most taxpayers), you are considered to be an eligible individual for the entire year.

 You must remain an eligible individual during the testing period.
 The testing period begins with the last month of your tax year and ends on the last day of the 12th month following that month (for example, December 1, 2018 – December 31, 2019).
 If you fail to remain an eligible individual during this period, other than because of death or becoming disabled, you will have to include in income the total contributions made that would not have been made except for the last-month rule.
 You include this amount in income in the year in which you fail to be an eligible individual.
 This amount is also subject to a 10% additional tax.
 (See Part III.)